-Every once in a while, we get a glimpse into the strange behavior that happens after a site is compromised.
 Hacked websites are known to result in a plethora of headaches for webmasters, including malicious redirects, broken links, and unwanted spam content.
 But did you also know that it can also result in problems for web crawlers like Googlebot and Bingbot?

 Today we are going to look at how website spam can result in 404 errors in Search Console and what to do when it happens.
 If you use Google Search Console (and you should) we offer specific instructions to make sure you aren’t affected if you find yourself in a similar situation.

-- Check for common signs of SEO spam
+- Common signs of SEO spam

 - How does SEO spam get on my site?